Myntra Beauty unveils Anastasia Beverly Hills on its platform

-Myntra Beauty unveils Anastasia Beverly Hills on its platform2 min read .
-Updated: 18 Nov 2021, 11:45 AM IST
+Myntra Beauty unveils Anastasia Beverly Hills on its platform1 min read .
+18 Nov 2021

 - The products have an average selling price of ₹2,000 - ₹2,500 across four different categories of makeup